SELab-2/OSOC-3/files/sysadmin_guide.md

 #### Installing dependencies

-We will be installing dependencies in a virtual envirionment.
+We will be installing dependencies in a virtual environment.
 You can create and activate one using the following command:

 ```shell
 [backend] $ python3 -m venv venv-osoc